opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/spark.rst.txt

 or if the cleanup function is called without an active Spark session, this temporary database (and its associated folder) may not be deleted.

-Analytics has a function to delete any of these folders in the current Spark warehouse: :func:`~tmlt.analytics.utils.remove_all_temp_tables`.
+Tumult Analytics has a function to delete any of these folders in the current Spark warehouse: :func:`~tmlt.analytics.utils.remove_all_temp_tables`.
 As long as your program is single-threaded, it is safe to call this function at any time.